HACC2022/PCPLUG/README.md

 ## Thank you (Mahalo)

 Vincent Hoang, State of Hawaii Chief Information Security Officer, for providing us the opportunity to work on this challenge.

+The country of [Gabon](http://www.my.ga/en/index.html?lang=en), for allowing us to register hacc.ga for free

 [UH Manoa ICS Department](https://www.ics.hawaii.edu/) for supplying technical support to the HACC